 As I mentioned earlier, there has recently been high growth in the number of sunflower fields in the counties of Hill, Ennis, and Navarro so these can also be good areas to explore.
 Take the I35 West from Waco to Dallas as a starting point.

-Do remember not to pick the sunflowers.
-Many of the farmers need the income that will come from selling their sunflowers and please do your best to in no way damage the crops not impede their growth.
+While you’re looking for the best angles for your pictures, please do your best to in no way damage the crops as this can impede their growth.
 Most won’t mind if you just take pictures as long as you are considerate.

 Photographing Texan sunflower fields has become a popular hobby.
 Do be careful with other vehicles as drivers may be paying more attention to the best place to take a photo than the road.